mec208/multinational-retail-data-centralisation/README.md

 Key `DataCleaning` tasks for user data include:
 - cleaning and processsing of dates into a standard format
+- cleaning and standardisation of phone numbers from three countries into a standard format (separating country prefix and the in-country number)
 - processing of address data to remove line separation characters that had not formatted correctly in the text field
-- ?postcodes?
-- cleaning and standardisation of phone numbers from three countries into a standard format (separating country prefix and the in-country number)
+- extraction of postcodes / zipcodes from the address column to a separate column, accounting for country-specific conventions.

 ## Card Data
-Card data was available from a PDF held in an Amazon S3 bucket (and available directly through the URL).
+Card data was available from a PDF held in an Amazon S3 bucket (and available directly through a URL).

 The `retrieve_pdf_data` method in the `DataExtractor` extract the data from each page of the PDF using the `tabula` module, and combine these into a single DataFrame.

 Key `DataCleaning` tasks for card data include:
 - separation of incorrectly concatenated data (card number and expiry date) back into separate columns
-- removal of padding characters from card numbers
+- removal of text characters and white space used to pad card numbers, to allow conversion of the column to numeric.

 ## Store Data